Victor Gonzalez

 How Fleevo Helps Amazon DSPs

 Fleevo gives DSPs one platform to control fuel and fleet spend at scale.
-It connects your fuel cards and telematics — including the systems commonly used across DSP fleets — and automatically audits every fuel transaction, benchmarks each van by cost per mile, schedules preventive maintenance by real mileage, and flags maintenance overbilling.
-Everything sits in one audited view, so you see cost per route and per vehicle without the spreadsheets.
+It connects your fuel cards and telematics — including the systems commonly used across DSP fleets — and automatically corroborates every fuel transaction against van location and tank capacity, compares driver consumption on repeated routes, analyses fines by location, schedules preventive maintenance by real mileage, and flags maintenance overbilling.
+Everything rolls up to cost per route and per vehicle in one audited view, refreshed continuously rather than monthly, so you act while the shift is still recent.
 Fleets typically uncover unaccounted fuel activity within their first weeks.
 Learn more about Fleevo for Amazon DSP fleets.

 Amazon DSP Fleet FAQs